iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > The app is ok.
 There were always some issues with the the video chat and scheduling.
 The dr I spoke to basically had no idea what I was talking about.
 He just got paid for telling me to go to urgent care.
 Which I finally got a hold of my PCP and she figured it out.
 There are not enough providers for other services.<br> :date: __2020-06-26 22:23:55__

-> Always crashing.
-After I fill out everything to book the appointment this app crashes.
-It's been doing this for over a year and I always have to go to the website to make the appointment.<br> :date: __2020-06-12 21:53:18__

 #### 1-star reviews